Mailing address:

 Research

 Research is a focal point of academic medicine.
-We have the opportunity, privilege, and responsibility to question the status quo.
-Push the field and provide the best possible outcomes.
-I am most passionate about providing options to my patients.
-My research team shares this passion.
+We have the opportunity, privilege, and responsibility to question the status quo, push the field forward, and provide the best possible outcomes.
+I am most passionate about offering options to my patients, and my research team shares this passion.
 You may see them during your visit regarding the various clinical trials we have to share with you.
-Dr. Liss has been recognized for several awards but attributes much of his success to the fantastic research coordinators, collaborators, financial supporters, and patients.
+Dr. Liss has been recognized with several awards but attributes much of his success to the fantastic research coordinators, collaborators, financial supporters, and patients.

 Awards